Information on what needs listed building consent, repairs or emergency works, how to submit an application and how it will be judged.

 How to Submit a Listed Building Consent Application

 There are essentially three ways you can apply for listed building consent.

 You can apply on-line using the Planning Portal.
 This enables you to submit your application electronically.

 You can also download a copy of the application form and guidance notes below.
 These documents relate to an application for listed building consent only.
-If you require another form of permission as well, please go to the how to submit a planning (or associated) application web page.

-Alternatively a paper copy of the forms can be collected from the Council Offices or sent out to you on request.
+Alternatively, a paper copy of the forms can be collected from the Council Offices or sent out to you on request.

 How will my application be judged

 The fact that a building is listed does not necessarily mean that it must be preserved intact for all time; the main purpose of listing is to ensure that care is taken over decisions affecting its future, that any alterations respect the special character and interest of the building, and that the case for its preservation is taken fully into account in considering the merits of any proposal.
 Consent will not be given for proposals which adversely affect the architectural or historic character of the building, or include unjustified destruction of the historic fabric.

 Any proposal will be considered in accordance with relevant local plan policies and the national policies set out in the National Planning Policy Framework.